 While self-care has become a marketable catchphrase and the wellness industry continues to grow (its estimated value in 2021 reached $1.5 trillion), one area of wellbeing is often left out of the conversation: financial health.
 Poor financial health is often considered “taboo” to talk about, but more and more studies show it has a strong impact on mental health.
 If we don’t start understanding the depth of that impact—and focusing on solutions to help—our collective mental health will suffer in addition to our budgets.

-Let’s examine just how strong the connection between financial health and mental health is and how employers may be able to help.
+Let’s examine just how strong the connection between financial health and mental health is and how companies can help.

 The far-reaching impact of financial stress